grafana/tempo/docs/sources/tempo/operations/ingester_pvcs.md

    A restart is not necessary as the pods will automatically detect the increased disk space.

-2. Delete the StatefulSet but leave the pods running:
+1. Delete the StatefulSet but leave the pods running:

    `kubectl delete sts --cascade=false -n <namespace> ingester`

-3. Edit and recreate the Statefulset with the new size.
+1. Edit and recreate the Statefulset with the new size.
 This covers new pods.
 There are many ways to deploy Tempo to kubernetes, these are examples for the popular ones:
-    * Raw yaml: `kubectl apply -f <something>.yaml`
+    * Raw YAML: `kubectl apply -f <something>.yaml`
     * Helm: `helm upgrade ... tempo ...`
     * Tanka: `tk apply ...`